dasiarg/ImgZoom/README.md

 It is also possible to open a specific image with .imgZoom('path/to/file')

+Here is a super simple demo: https://gbalduzzi.github.com/ImgZoom

-I will add features and link a demo ASAP
+I will add features ASAP